For daily wit & wisdom, sign up for the Almanac newsletter.

 The main drawback is that containers dry out more quickly than garden beds, so regular watering is essential—especially in warm weather.

-One of the great strengths of container gardening is how reusable pots are.
+One of the great strengths of container gardening is the reusability of pots.
 A container that held tomatoes in summer can be replanted with spinach and lettuce in the fall.

 As confidence grows, many gardeners begin to experiment beyond traditional pots.
 Crates, tubs, sacks, and other household items can all be repurposed as planters—as long as they have good drainage holes.
 This flexibility allows for creative, low-cost gardening and constantly evolving layouts.